ziadsharara/ziadsharara/README.md

 </div>
 <br>
 <div align="center">
-<p> Building robust, scalable, and efficient systems is my passion.
+<p> Build robust, scalable, and efficient systems with passion.
 I specialize in creating clean and optimized back-end solutions, with a focus on performance and reliability. </p>
 </div>